-ADDITIONAL READING ASSIGNMENTS WILL BE HANDED OUT DURING CLASS

-In addition,

-extensive class handouts & book excerpts will be distributed at the start of each class to supplement the required reading.
+3.)
+HOW AMERICA'S POLITICAL PARTIES CHANGE (And How They Don't) By Michael Barone HOW AMERICA'S POLITICAL PARTIES CHANGE (AND HOW THEY DON'T) MICHAEL BARONE ADDITIONAL READING ASSIGNMENTS WILL BE HANDED OUT DURING CLASS In addition, extensive class handouts & book excerpts will be distributed at the start of each class to supplement the required reading.
 This material will be in lieu of an additional text for this class.
+I will

-I will also e-mail you select materials.
+also e-mail you select materials.
 Make certain you read and review: this information will be included in class quizzes this spring quarter.

+ADDITIONAL

-ADDITIONAL REQUIRED READING:
+REQUIRED READING:

 This class requires you to have a base knowledge of events occurring in and around the country and across the world.
 You MUST keep up with current events to better understand the elements of the class, participate in our discussions, and have context to the issues presented in our lectures.
-You MUST subscribe to two of the following four daily political blogs: WWW.ABCNews.com ("The NOTE" Political Blog) WWW.MSNBC.COM ("First Read" Daily Political Update) WWW.CNN.COM ("Morning Grind") WWW.Politico.com (The "Playbook") COURSE REQUIREMENTS:

-During the next eleven weeks, four areas will determine your final grade: It will be based on your active participation, question preparation for each class & occasional guest, as well as the exam, final paper and other assignments.
+You MUST subscribe to two of the following four daily political blogs: WWW.ABCNews.com ("The NOTE" Political Blog) WWW.MSNBC.COM ("First Read" Daily Political Update) WWW.CNN.COM ("Morning Grind") WWW.Politico.com (The "Playbook") COURSE REQUIREMENTS: During the winter quarter, the following areas will determine your final grade: It will be based on your active participation, question preparation for each class & occasional guest, as well as the quiz, final paper and other assignments.
 1.)
 ATTENDANCE & CLASSROOM PARTICIPATION: 30 POINTS It goes without saying that your attendance and participation is critical to the success of this class.
 You will only get out of this class what you put into it, so PLEASE come prepared, interact with our guests and your classmates, and debate the issues presented every Thursday.
 This course only works if you participate and actively engage in the topics.
 Let me be very clear: Regular absences, late arrivals and/or early departures will affect your grade!
 To let you know IN ADVANCE how I determine a grade for classroom participation, note the following: - A You are in the class, ready to join the conversation with questions and comments, posing direct and 'to the point' questions to our guests and having a clear understanding of the weekly topics. - B You have at least two unexcused absences and frequently participate in a thoughtful manner. - C You have three or more unexcused absences and sometimes participate in classroom discussions - D You have more than four unexcused absences and rarely participate. - F You don't show up and never participate.

 2.)
-"WHISTLESTOP" Chapter Summary 20 POINTS
+"WHISTLESTOP" Chapter Summary 15 POINTS

-Short Paper & Classroom presentation
+Short Paper

-DUE THURSDAY, October 24th

 You will be assigned a single chapter to summarize and review, answering the following questions:

 - a.)
 Major points you learned from that chapter

 - b.)
 What surprised you the most?

 - c.)
 Are the lessons from this chapter relevant today?

 - d.)
 If so, how can they be applied?

-This is a 2-3-page
+This is a 2-3-page paper

 3.)
-ISSUE MEMO

-30 POINTS
+QUARTER QUIZ 15 POINTS

-DUE THURSDAY, December 5th
+Multiple choice and short answer exam based on the material from the Winter Quarter.

+THURSDAY, February 27th

-AN ESSAY: THE STATE OF POLITICS & MEDIA (7-9 pages)
+4.)
+RESEARCH/ EDITORIAL PAPER 40 POINTS AN ESSAY: THE STATE OF POLITICS & MEDIA (7-9 pages)